What is this course?

 How does it work?

-1) Close study and interactive discussion of Rav Kook’s teachings that address the weekly theme, the weekly illuminating spark.
-Participant engagement through questioning and offering insights is encouraged and valued as a key component of the text study.
+1) Close study of Rav Kook’s teachings that address the weekly theme, the weekly illuminating spark.

-2) The text study will be followed by a guided meditative practice focusing on the particular theme studied that week.
+2) The text study is followed by a guided meditative practice focusing on the particular theme studied that week.

 The Eight Sessions - The Eight Illuminating Sparks